 The Oil Is Offshore: 1970-1990s

-With production stalling and onshore production and demand accelerating, as well as various geopolitical turmoils, the expense of producing oil offshore made economical sense.
+With production stalling and onshore production and demand accelerating, as well as various geo-political turmoils, the expense of producing oil offshore made economical sense.
 This, however, also brought increased safety challenges for both workers and equipment.
-Several high-profile disasters such as Shell’s Baker Platform fire, the Alexander L. Kielland sinking, the sinking of the Glomar Java, the Ocean Ranger and, worst one of all, the Piper Alpha Disaster, forced the industry to reevaluate the need for worker safety and resulted in more regulatory power passed to the new agency created to enforce workplace safety, known as OSHA which came into being in 1917.
+Several high-profile disasters such as Shell’s Baker Platform fire, the Alexander L. Kielland sinking, the sinking of the Glomar Java, the Ocean Ranger and, worst of all, the Piper Alpha Disaster, forced the industry to reevaluate the need for worker safety and resulted in more regulatory power passed to the new agency created to enforce workplace safety, known as OSHA, which came into being in 1917.

-While the events that led to reorganizing regulatory authorities concerning safety for the oil and gas industry began in the 1940s, the explosions at the Texas City BP refinery and the Deep Horizon disaster clearly demonstrated that “we can do better” in terms of safety still applies to the oil and gas industry.
+While the events that led to reorganizing regulatory authorities concerning safety for the oil and gas industry began in the 1940s, the explosions at the Texas City BP refinery and the Deep Horizon disaster clearly demonstrated that “we can do better” in terms of safety still applied to the oil and gas industry.
 As a result, the U.S. Minerals Management Service (MMS) responsible for the regulation of offshore energy was dissolved.
-MMS was renamed Bureau of Ocean Energy Management, Regulation and Enforcement (BOEMRE), but shortly after, the Department of the Interior (DOI) called for additional restructuring, creating three independent entities to enforce worker safety, environmental responsibility and protection and natural resource conservation: the Office of Natural Resources Revenue (ONNR), the Bureau of Ocean Energy Management (BOEM) and the Bureau of Safety and Environmental Enforcement (BSEE).
+MMS was renamed Bureau of Ocean Energy Management, Regulation and Enforcement (BOEMRE), but shortly after, the Department of the Interior (DOI) called for additional restructuring, creating three independent entities to enforce worker safety, environmental responsibility and protection, and natural resource conservation: the Office of Natural Resources Revenue (ONNR), the Bureau of Ocean Energy Management (BOEM) and the Bureau of Safety and Environmental Enforcement (BSEE).

 BSEE is responsible for overseeing safety, response and removal activities related to offshore oil and gas, as well as investigating, suspending and levying penalties related to violations concerning regulations of offshore exploration and production in an effort to reduce offshore risk and improve emergency response.

-“We Can Do Better Still”
+“We Can Still Do Better”

 - A fractured offshore industry with a lack of an established safety culture among smaller contractors

-- A lack of regulatory competence in oil and gas safety requirements
+- A lack of regulatory compliance oversight

-Additionally, there is also a lack of qualified and experienced safety personnel as it has only been in the last five or 10 years that dedicated degree plans and safety training programs have been available to those in the industry.
+Additionally, there is also a lack of qualified and experienced safety personnel as it has only been in the last five to 10 years that dedicated degree plans and safety training programs have been available to those in the industry.

 Overall, the evolution of safety in the oil and gas industry has shown that expecting a shift in focus from production and development to safety as an overarching business goal, is slow and plodding at best.
-For companies involved in the industry,outsourcing safety to qualified contractors offers the most economical and productive way to deliver and refine a safety culture and program that benefits both the company and its workers, while also securing future growth.
+For companies involved in the industry, outsourcing safety to qualified contractors offers the most economical and productive way to deliver and refine a safety culture and program that benefits both the company and its workers, while also securing future growth.